 Please note that the following are not included and are your responsibility to arrange:

-To secure your spot on this trip, we require a non-refundable deposit of $400 per person by October 31st, 2019.
-(Please note that due to the popularity of Machu Picchu and the limited number of admissions tickets allowed per day to maintain the sustainability of the UNESCO World Heritage site, deposits are required well in advance which is the purpose for the non-refundable deposit.)
+To secure your spot on this trip, we require a non-refundable deposit of $400 per person (please note that due to the popularity of Machu Picchu and the limited number of admissions tickets allowed per day to maintain the sustainability of the UNESCO World Heritage site, deposits are required well in advance which is the purpose for the non-refundable deposit.)